 Similar performance to newer generation equipment

-Options for data center support with third-party maintenance (TPM)
+Options for data centre support with third-party maintenance (TPM)

 Recertified and refurbished hardware is typically not eligible for OEM support.